seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 twice, one of them in a vocabulary that decides nothing.
 A tag whose three values map onto three different consequences can be read off the word alone.

+**An event's time is a property of the event and is never taken from the run's own clock.** Measured 01.09, third run: the August employment release was printed as «04.09 16:47 Тбилиси / 08:30 ET», and 16:47 is the minute the analysis was composed — the correct local time is 16:30, which the previous run printed correctly three hours earlier.
+A converted time is recomputed from the source time zone or the conversion is not printed.

 **An exact time is printed only where the exact time is actionable** — a release with a published minute inside a holding window.
 Otherwise the date alone.
 Printing a minute for an event whose significance is unstated offers precision in the one place it is not